pterhoer/FaceImageQuality/README.md

 ## Bias in Face Quality Assessment

 The best face quality assessment performance is achieved when the quality assessment solutions build on the templates of the deployed face recognition system.
-In our work on *Face Quality Estimation and Its Correlation to Demographic and Non-Demographic Bias in Face Recognition* ([Link to the Paper](https://arxiv.org/abs/2004.01019)), we showed that this lead to a bias transfer from the face recognition system to the quality assessment solution.
+In our work on ([Face Quality Estimation and Its Correlation to Demographic and Non-Demographic Bias in Face Recognition](https://arxiv.org/abs/2004.01019)), we showed that this lead to a bias transfer from the face recognition system to the quality assessment solution.
 On all investigated quality assessment approaches, we observed performance differences based on on demographics and non-demographics of the face images.